 - Collateral Management: For crypto-collateralized stablecoins, smart contracts lock deposited assets and track collateralization ratios to ensure adequate backing.

 - Oracle Integration: Contracts connect to external price feeds to obtain accurate valuations for collateral assets and trigger supply adjustments.
+Modern implementations also use proof-of-reserve mechanisms, such as Chainlink's Proof of Reserve, that feed autonomous verification of off-chain reserves directly into the contract and can trigger circuit breakers if reserves fall below defined thresholds.

 - Access Controls: Administrative functions such as pausing transfers or updating parameters are restricted to authorized addresses or governance mechanisms.